MediaComem/comem-archidep/subjects/git/README.md

   renamed:    hi.txt -> people.txt
 ```

-Note that Git can tell that the file was moved.
+Note that Git can now tell that the file was moved.

 Many developers simply modify and manipulate files in their favorite editor or IDE, then use the command above.